 We first published this alert in March 2020 and we have updated it to reflect more recent developments

-The combined effects of COVID-19 + ransomware have already seen one victim as Travelex entered into administration in August 2020 after having reportedly paid a ransom to hackers.
+But the damage is not just limited to the healthcare sector.
+The combined effects of COVID-19 + ransomware have already seen at least one victim as Travelex entered into administration in August 2020 after having reportedly paid a ransom to hackers.
 A rescue package was agreed but with the loss of 1,300 jobs.
-Regrettably it is likely that Travelex will be just the first of many victims.
+Regrettably it is likely that Travelex will be just one of many victims.

 What techniques are hackers using?

-A ransomware attack uses malware that encrypts or otherwise restricts access to computers, system or data by exploiting system vulnerabilities.
-The attackers demand that the victim pays money (usually in cybercurrency such as Bitcoin) to receive the decryption key or recover access.
+A ransomware attack uses malware that encrypts or otherwise restricts access to computers, systems or data by exploiting system vulnerabilities.
+The attackers demand that the victim pays money (usually in cryptocurrency such as Bitcoin or Monero) to receive the decryption key or recover access.

 The main ways that a ransomware ‘payload’ can enter an organisation’s network are via: